On Nash images of Euclidean spaces: Building boundaries on Nash manifolds

-The proof of Proposition \ref{doubleivc} requires the use of Nash collars and Nash doubles of a Nash manifold with boundary $H$.
-These constructions for $H$ compact are a common tool in Nash Geometry \cite[VI]{sh} but as far as we know there is no explicit reference to them in the literature when $H$ is non-compact.
+In order to ease the understanding of the strategy followed to prove Proposition \ref{doubleivc} we refer the reader to Figure \ref{fig2} (b).
+This proof requires the use of Nash collars and Nash doubles of a Nash manifold with boundary $H$ (see Figure \ref{fig2} (a)).
+These constructions for $H$ compact are a common tool in Nash Geometry \cite[\S VI]{sh} but as far as we know there is no explicit reference to them in the literature when $H$ is non-compact.
 In \ref{scollar} we afford the construction of Nash collars when $H$ is non necessarily compact.
-In \ref{double} we endow the double of $H$ with a Nash structure.
+In \ref{double} we endow the (smooth) double of $H$ with a Nash manifold structure.
 The resulting Nash manifold ${\rm D}(H)$ is called the \em Nash double of $H$\em.
 Its construction requires a Nash equation of $\partial H$ that is strictly positive on $\Int(H)$ and has rank $1$ at the points of $\partial H$.